 TapRooT® takes a completely different approach to how a root cause analysis process is used in an investigation.
-In the TapRooT® 7-Step Process, the root cause analysis tools are used throughout the investigation to make every investigation phase, including information collection, more robust.
+In the TapRooT® 7-Step Process (and in the 5-Step Proces for simple investigations), the root cause analysis tools are used throughout the investigation to make every investigation phase, including information collection, more robust.

 Step 1: Planning

 The first tool from the TapRooT® Toolbox that helps an investigator collect info is the SnapCharT®.
 The investigator starts using this tool to organize the investigation and decide what evidence needs to be gathered and assigns a priority to secure evidence that might be lost.

 You may notice that in Step 2, there are four tools to help you collect information and determine the Incident’s sequence of events: